ledsna/3dxel/Assets/_ God Rays/README.md

 - Effect fully compatable with unity volume system
 - On Vulkan and Meta you get more performance as render feature use Framebuffer optimization that enabled on this APIs
-- For friendly user experience I use package `Naughty Attributes`
+- For friendly user experience I use package [`Naughty Attributes`](https://github.com/dbrizov/NaughtyAttributes):
+  - Add to `manifest.json` in Packages this line: `"com.dbrizov.naughtyattributes": "https://github.com/dbrizov/NaughtyAttributes.git#upm"`
 - If you want see effect in scene enable bool `renderInScene` in Render Feature settings

 ## Open problems